 Most modern professional cellists use solid steel core A&D strings.

 Almost all popular violin E and viola A strings

 are either plain or wound solid steel core

 First introduced around 1950 stranded steel or rope core strings were developed to provide better flexibility and a wider variety of tonal possibilities than solid steel core strings.

-Stranded core strings are made by using multiple strands of steel that are twisted like rope to provide different tensions.
+Stranded core strings are made by using multiple strands of steel that are twisted like rope to provide special properties.
 The more the core of the string is twisted the greater the flexibility.
 The variations in the twist give strings a different feel, tone, and bow response.